descentis/kdap/docs/source/usage/functions.rst

         '''

+    def is_question(self):
+        '''
+        Retruns True if the instance is a question Works with QnA based knolml dataset
+        '''

+    def is_answer(self):
+        '''
+        Retruns True if the instance is an answer Works with QnA based knolml dataset
+        '''

+    def is_comment(self):
+        '''
+        Retruns True if the instance is a comment Works with QnA based knolml dataset
+        '''

+    def is_closed(self):
+        '''
+        Retruns True if the qna thread is closed
+        Works with QnA based knolml dataset
+        '''

+    def get_editor(self):
+        '''
+        Retruns the edior details
+        '''

+    def get_title(self):
+        '''
+        Retruns the title
+        '''
+        return self.instanceTitle

+    def get_tags(self):
+        '''
+        Retruns the tag details
+        Works for QnA dataset
+        '''

+    def get_timestamp(self):
+        '''
+        Retruns the timestamp details
+        '''

+    def get_score(self):
+        '''
+        Retruns the score details
+        '''

+    def get_text(self, *args, **kwargs):
+        '''
+        Retruns the text data
+        '''

+    def get_bytes(self):
+        '''
+        Retruns the bytes detail
+        '''

+    def __count_words(self, text):
+        '''
+        Retruns number of words in the text

+        **Arguments**
+        text:
+            Type: string
+        '''

+    def __get_emailid(self, text):
+        '''
+        Retruns the email ids in the text

+        **Arguments**
+        text:
+            Type: string
+        '''

+    def __get_url(self, text):
+        '''
+        Retruns all the the urls in the text

+        **Arguments**
+        text:
+            Type: string
+        '''

+    def get_text_stats(self, *args, **kwargs):
+        '''
+        Retruns the email ids in the text

+        **Arguments**
+        title:
+            optional
+            Type: bool

+        count_words:
+            optional
+            type: string

+        email_id:
+            optional
+            type: string

+        url:
+            optional
+            type: string

+        '''

 Graph Methods
 =============
 The following methods are used to create the wiki graph using the wikilinks of the articles.